Thursday, September 18, 2025

 My Team

-Here is my team for component 3.
+Here is my team for component 3, including Tisha, Kimora, Kellie, and myself.

 Brief